Antenuptial (Prenuptial) Agreements in Minnesota

 2. Establish Valuation of Nonmarital Property

-3. Prevent Commingling of Assets
+3. Prevent Co-mingling of Assets

 4. Set Workforce Participation Expectations